niranjantj/demo-rest/README.md

 It will just expose a REST Api with two operations:

-- GET /demo: returns a list of five different numbers in ascent order.
+- GET /demo: returns a list of five different numbers in ascendant order.
 - POST /demo: returns the total sum of the value of the elements provided in the request

 ## Application structure